oriolcervello/Noises-PD/ReadMe.md

 bp_noise~ : generates a band pass filtered noise at the selected Freq, gain and Q.

-bp_noise: generates a band pass filtered noise at the selected Freq, gain and Q in an interface mode.
+bp_noise : generates a band pass filtered noise at the selected Freq, gain and Q in an interface mode.

-velvet_noise~ :generates a signal of with random deltas at the ferquency and amplitud setted.
+velvet_noise~ : generates a signal of with random deltas at the ferquency and amplitud setted.